 Born 26 March 1986, Rob Kearney was raised on a dairy farm and began playing Gaelic football at a young age.
 However, by the time he had reached university age, he was regularly playing rugby for Leinster schoolboys.

 After playing for Leinster at schoolboy and U19 level, Rob Kearney went on to play for Leinster’s senior team.
 Following this, he enjoyed a glittering career with the Irish side that saw him make more than 200 appearances for the club.
-During this time, he won the Heineken Champions Cup on four occasions and won the PRO14 (also known as the Celtic League and the PRO12) six times.
+During this time, he won the Heineken Champions Cup on four occasions and won the PRO14 (now known as the United Rugby Championship and formerly as the Celtic League and PRO12) six times.
 He also won the European Rugby Challenge Cup once, in 2013.

 At the end of the 2020 season though, it was announced that Rob Kearney was leaving Leinster and joining Western Force in Australia’s Super Rugby competitions.